-The land is zoned Residential and is within the Coastal Environment Area and Land Disturbance Area 2 under the Proposed Tasman Resource Management Plan.
-These zoning and areas are considered to be operative (as there are no outstanding appeals of relevance to this proposal), so no analysis is given of the Transitional Plan provisions.
+The land is zoned Residential and is within the Coastal Environment Area and Land Disturbance Area 2 under the Tasman Resource Management Plan.
 There are known archaeological sites in the immediate vicinity of the subject site.

-The application is considered to be a Non-Complying Activity under the relevant rules of the Proposed Tasman Resource Management Plan in that:
+The application is considered to be a Non-Complying Activity under the relevant rules of the Tasman Resource Management Plan in that:

-- The total building coverage is increased from 34.15 per cent to 37.9 per cent; - The dwelling and deck will breach setback requirements from the road (northern) and side (eastern) boundary; - The daylight angles are breached on the eastern boundary; - Part of the dwelling is within the 30 metre setback from Mean High Water Springs; and - Associated earthworks breach the permitted standard in Land Disturbance Area 2.
+• The total building coverage is increased from 34.15 per cent to 35.2 per cent;

+- The dwelling and deck will breach setback requirements from the road (northern) and side (eastern) boundary adjoining the Reserve; - The daylight angles are breached on the eastern boundary adjoining the Reserve; - Part of the dwelling is within the 30 metre setback from Mean High Water Springs; and - Associated earthworks breach the permitted standard in Land Disturbance Area 2.